 These were ideas I presented to the directors.
 They were looking for everyday life that made baby Tembo unique.
 He's cute as the dickens isn't he?

-Most of these had several if not more drawings to accompany theme when I present them.
+Most of these had several more drawings to accompany them when they were presented in the pitch.

 His big brother was throwing him in the air and catching him.